In this guide, we’ll be discussing the difference between a headshot photo and a portrait.

 The headshot photographer will capture headshots that work purely as portrait images of the subject without any landscape, cityscape, or other details that detract from their head and face.

-These images are often headshot head-and-shoulders headshots.
+These images are often headshot head-and-shoulder headshots.

 Here are other key differences to be aware of.